-The instruments like Computerized Pulmonary Function Spiro meter, Mercury Manometer, Sphygmomanometer, Stethoscope, Forceps, Stop Watch, Nose Clip, Weighing Machine, Stadiometer and other instruments used for biochemical variables analysis were all manufactured by standard companies.
+The instruments like Computerized Pulmonary Function Spiro meter, Mercury Manometer, Sphygmomanometer, Stethoscope, Forceps, Stop Watch, Nose Clip, Weighing Machine, Stadiometer and other instruments used for biochemical variables were manufactured by standard analysis all companies.
 The researcher conducted his research work in the Medical Research Institute laboratory; the instruments were standardized and reliable.